At Night in the Temple

 Like many songs today, the Psalms were poetry put to music.
 But unlike Western poetry, Hebrew poetry is based on parallel thoughts set beside one another.
-These parallels can be a restatement of the same idea (synonymous parallelism), present opposing ideas (antithetic parallelism), or be in some other relationship, such as chiasm (A-B; B-A).
+These parallels can be a restatement of the same idea (synonymous parallelism), present opposing ideas (antithetic parallelism), or be in some other relationship, such as chiasm (A, B, B', A').
 These parallels are then grouped in sections (strophes) that are arranged to give structure and meaning to the poem.

 This Psalm is made up of only two strophes [sections].
 In the original Hebrew, it has a two beat (two major accent) rhythm in five of its first six lines (or half-lines as they are printed in the Hebrew text).

-The song begins with the interjection, “Look!” (or “behold”).
+Look! (or “behold”).
 This is outside its poetic structure, as is indicated in the Hebrew text by a vertical line separating it from the rest of the psalm.
 This may have been to focus the attention of those singing, as with the words

-The first strophe (which has the pattern A-B; B-C) is an exhortation to those in the Temple at night, that they should bless God during their time of service there (see historical notes).
-The shortness of the lines gives added emphasis to the repetition of the name of God (Yahueh).
-“Servants of Yahueh” is a parallel to those "who stand [for prayer] in the House of Yahueh.”
-The fourth line of this strophe, “In the night,” breaks the rhythmic pattern, which creates a pause.
+The first strophe (which has the pattern A, B, B', C) is an exhortation to those in the Temple at night, that they should bless God during their time of service there (see Historical Notes).
+The shortness of the lines gives added emphasis to the repetition of the name of God (Yehuah).

-The contrast between the two distinct yet parallel blessings in this strophe is made by changing the personal pronoun from the plural in the first two lines to the singular in the last two lines.
+The contrast between the two distinct yet parallel blessings mentioned in the second strophe is made by changing the personal pronoun from the plural in the first two lines to the singular in the last two lines.
 This is accompanied by a shift in the rhythmic pattern from two to three beats (three major accents).
 This shift is reflected in the translation by the addition of a vertical space between the two halves.